albertonavasg/pmod-oled-rgb/README.md

 For the moment, there are two main apps:

-- `screen_test`.
+- `test_app`.
 Instantiates screen A and screen B and tests all the features.
 Under development.
-- `screen_service`.
+- `screen_app`.
 Unused for the moment, final application.

 To compile any of them, use the `Makefile`:

-    $ make screen_test
+    $ make test_app
-    $ make screen_service
+    $ make screen_app
     $ make all
     $ make